fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat2.md

 ### Models and mapping

 We need to add a couple of model classes that match the database tables.
-I think the simplest way is to use [dart_mappable](https://pub.dev/packages/dart_mappable).
+I think the simplest way is to do it is to use [dart_mappable](https://pub.dev/packages/dart_mappable).

 Add the package.